romdotdog/jake-spec/README.md

 Welcome to the documentation for the Jake programming language.

 ## Introduction
-If one were to think about it, Jake is what you would get if Rust, C, and Haskell had a beautiful baby.
+If one were to think about it, Jake is what you would get if Rust, TypeScript, and Haskell had a beautiful baby.
 Or a bratty one maybe.
 This baby is highly opinionated, like his second cousin Brisk, though he does operate on a philosophy.

 - *Be performant.* All constructs map very closely to WebAssembly, and abstractions are thin.
 - *Be maintainable.* Jake will complain when you write code only God could possibly understand.